xdmnl/api-documentation/source/migration-guide.html.md

 **Step 1:** Update the script receiving the events

-**Step 2:** In the application, go to Settings > Integrations > Webhooks and click on the button "Upgrade now"
+**Step 2:** In the application, go to Settings > API & Integrations > Webhooks and click on the button "Upgrade now"